Darth-Ness/GraphicMan/README.md

 At the moment it only supports Arch/pacman, but I'm planning on porting it to Debian/Apt.

 Want to add a different OS/package manager?
 Create a pull request!
+Arch users!
+You can also use this as a AUR helper.
 # Dependencies

 Make you have Tkinter installed if you want to use this.